Speed Up Incident Response with Digital Transformation in the Oil and Gas Industry

-Altex Energy Ltd., a Canadian crude oil transloading company, founded in 2005 and headquartered in Calgary, Alberta, was using paper-based processes for its QHSE (quality, health, safety, and environment) program management.
+Altex Energy Ltd., is a Canadian crude oil transloading company that was founded in 2005 and is headquartered in Calgary, Alberta.
+Altex Energy was using paper-based processes for its QHSE (quality, health, safety, and environment) program management.
 A rapidly growing company with four locations in Western Canada, the company provides transportation solutions for oil products, including railroad tank cars, managing all facets of shipping from the source to its destination.
 Altex Energy plays a key role in connecting oil producers to markets in Canada and the U.S.

 It needed a solution that offered the following: